onema/classyfile/README.md

 `ClassyFile` emits two events to allow you to extend the basic functionality of this library.

 ### classyfile.traverse
 This event is emitted after the file has been opened and parsed.
-The event will contains the following values:
+The event will contain the following values:

 - 'statements': an array containing all the statements in the file.
 - 'create_namespace': boolean value with selected option to create name spaces.